Battle of White Mountain: Battle

 In 1620, now fully established as emperor, Ferdinand II set out to conquer Bohemia and make an example of the rebels.
-King Frederick and his military commander, Prince Christian of Anhalt, had organized a Protestant army of 30,000 men; Ferdinand countered with a force of 25,000, many of them seasoned soldiers, under the capable leadership of Field Marshal Tilly, a Roman Catholic Spanish-Flemish nobleman.
-Tilly's army enjoyed the advantage of including two successful military leaders - Tilly himself and the future General Wallenstein.
+King Frederick and his military commander, Prince Christian of Anhalt, had organized a Protestant army of 30,000 men; Ferdinand countered with a force of 25,000, many of them seasoned soldiers, under the capable leadership of Field Marshal Tilly, a Catholic Spanish-Flemish nobleman.
+Tilly's army enjoyed the advantage of including two successful military leaders – Tilly himself and the future General Wallenstein.
 Tilly's force was made up of two distinct groups: Imperial troops commanded by Charles Bonaventure de Longueval, Count of Bucquoy, and soldiers of the German Catholic League, directly under Tilly.
 All of the armies of the day employed numerous mercenaries, including, by some definitions, Tilly himself.
 Serving with the Catholic League as an official observer was the future "father of modern philosophy", René Descartes.